poode/missed/README.md

 > docker run -d  --network br0 -p 3000:3000  --restart unless-stopped backend:v1

 ### Note

+* please if you will use xammp mysql database please give root or any other user full access from any host to allow the application inside docker container accesses the database by pressing on privilage > select root user or any user > edit privilage > login information > name host and select any host

 * If you need to change app port open `Dockerfile` and change `EXPOSE 3000` to `EXPOSE <YOUR PORT>` and open `.env` file and change application port to the same port you will expose in docker container